Shaurabh-mishra/Breast_cancer_prediction/README.md

 # Breast_cancer_prediction
-This is a Machine Learning Breast cancer prediction Project.
+This is a Machine Learning project on  Breast cancer prediction using Logistic Regression.